 Principals don't have enough time to be involved in all the decisions, so we have to disaggregate the jobs and fit them where they go.
 Consequently, every staff person in this school has some form of leadership role.
 For example, we have grade-level leaders, and during our grade-level meetings, they assume a leadership role in making sure the agendas are organized and the work that needs to be done progresses.
-We also have content leaders in science, technology, mathematics, literacy, and social science.
-There are many different leadership roles that function across the school.
-66
+We also have content leadership roles that function across the school.

 District or school initiative?
 An extension of the distribution of leadership involves how the learning improvement agenda is shared between school and district.
 Extremes in either direction may compromise learning improvement.
 For instance, leadership in centralized systems, exercised too aggressively from the "top" of the system, may disempower teachers and provoke counter reactions in the schools.
 At the other extreme, decentralized districts that transfer most instructionally related leadership to the schools may risk substantial unevenness and inequities among schools.
-A solid middle ground exists, however, in which school and district leaders take joint responsibility for learning improvement, develop goals and their respective roles, and mobilize effort accordingly.67
+A solid middle ground exists, however, in which school and district leaders take joint responsibility for learning improvement, develop goals and their respective roles, and mobilize effort accordingly.